IMedina-WxMech/TRACER_Data_Analysis/README.md

 * Data Graphing

 ## Aero_Correlation: Functions and Scope
-Once cases are identified as either a baseline(no SB),SB, or consequtive SB case the correlation code can be run.
+Once cases are identified as either a baseline(no SB),SB, or consecutive SB case the correlation code can be run.
+This code reads in segregated data files (in individual folders based on cassification) and read in.
+For the SB and consecutive cases the SB passage time is calculated as a function seperately for data anlysis.
+Here it loops over classifications (1-3), then over case files.
+From here the mean aerosol content and standard error for each time period and classification are saved outside the loop and graphed.

+This script is broken down into 4 main sections:
+* Defined functions and packages
+* Data pathing, read in, and pre processing
+* Data processing
+* Data Graphing

 ## Dependencies
 The python codes require the following packages (all are generally available in standard python distributions):